 - Surface Preparation – You need to clean, degrease, and grind the concrete.

-- Mix & Apply Coating – Mix the poly aspartic resin and roll it onto the floor.
+- Mix & Apply Coating – Mix the polyaspartic resin and roll it onto the floor.

 - Topcoat & Cure – Optional clear topcoat; cured within hours.